nigelhorne/DateTime-Format-Genealogy/README.md

 Returns undef if the date can't be parsed, is just a year or if it is an appoximate date starting with "c", "ca" or "abt".
 Can be called as a class or object method.

+date: the date to be parsed
+quiet: set to fail silently if there is an error with the date

 # AUTHOR

 Nigel Horne, `<njh at bandsman.co.uk>`